 [RSG-22] A Web API SHOULD return the status code “406 Not Acceptable” if a requested format is not supported.

-[RSG-23] A Web API SHOULD reject requests containing unexpected or missing content type headers with the HTTP status code “406 Not Acceptable” or “415 Unsupported Media Type”.
+[RSG-23] A Web API SHOULD reject requests containing unexpected content type headers with the HTTP status code “406 Not Acceptable” or “415 Unsupported Media Type”.

 [RSG-24] The requests and responses (naming convention, message format, data structure, and data dictionary) SHOULD refer to WIPO Standard ST.96 for XML or WIPO Standard ST.97 for JSON.